pbar1/pbcloud/README.md

 - Reinvestigate deploying Knative but with only internal ingress, exposable via CF tunnel
 - Break things up into cells/layers that depend on each other.
 For example, most things can't be deployed until Flux or 1Password have been installed
+- Use Contour `TLSCertificateDelegation` and `HTTPProxy` + IP filtering to expose services instead of `Ingress`.
+This allows for usage of a wildcard TLS cert that's shared across the cluster.
+Also need dynamic DNS updating for Cloudflare dyn record, and CNAME targeting via ExternalDNS, and port-forward.

 <!-- Links -->